Epistates/turboclaude/README.md

 cargo run --example basic
 ```

-See `examples/` directory for comprehensive usage patterns.
+See `examples/` directory for usage examples.

-## 📚 Which Crate Do I Need?
+## Which Crate Do I Need?

 Coming from Python?
 Here's the mapping to find the right TurboClaude crate: